zbo14/envoke/doc/doc.md

 Note: Envoke is in the early (early) stages of development.

-### Identity
+### Identity and Cryptography
 We are looking at identity modules such as [uPort](https://github.com/ConsenSys/uport-lib) and [Blockstack](https://github.com/blockstack), though user registration/login will initially happen through partner organizations (e.g. labels, publishers).
-The demo uses ED25519 public-key cryptography for partner verification and BigchainDB transactions.
+The demo uses ED25519 public-key cryptography for user registration/login and fulfillment of BigchainDB transactions.

-TODO: implement RSA crypto for linked-data signatures.

-### Blockchain
-This is not a blockchain application (yet).
-We are considering platforms and consensus engines such as [Tendermint](https://github.com/tendermint), which would be used for the ordering of transactions, state replication across a network, and payments.
-This infrastructure would be in addition to BigchainDB/IPDB.

 ### Metadata and Rights
-Metadata and rights will be persisted to BigchainDB/IPDB via user transactions.
-When an album/track is uploaded to the file system, a transaction containing the title and metadata will be sent to the BigchainDB/IPDB network.
-Metadata and rights assignments/transfers are defined as Coala IP data models, with additional specifications if needed (e.g. adding music-specific fields to the schema).
+Metadata and rights are persisted to BigchainDB/IPDB via user transactions containing asset payloads.
+Metadata assets are defined as Music Ontology data models while rights assignments/transfers are defined as Coala IP data models.

+TODO: use own spec for core data models?
-TODO: assess whether Music Ontology is better suited for core data models (not including rights).
+TODO: integrate core data models with Coala IP rights

-### File storage
-We are looking at several distributed and decentralized file systems, including S3, minio (compatible with S3), IPFS, and storj.
-At the moment, we are using minio locally for file uploads and queries.

 ## Directories

 ### API
-The API communicates with BigchainDB/IPDB and the file system over http.
+The API communicates with BigchainDB/IPDB over http.
 Currently in flux, but we are working on the following functionality:
-- Register a partner
-- Artist/partner login
+- Register/login (artist/partner)
-- Persist a work to the db
+- Persist track/album metadata to the db (artist)
-- Upload an album to the file system
+- Persist a signature to the db (partner)
-- Stream a track from the file system
+- Verify a signature (artist/partner)

 Note: the API is purely for demo purposes.